 There are several types of stone flooring used in living areas.
 Popular choices include limestone, marble, and slate.

 In general, stone floor cleaning is relatively easy because stone floors are fairly durable because they are usually sealed to minimize staining.

-These stone floor cleaning tips can help remove the dirt and stains of daily family life.
+These stone floor cleaning tips can help remove the dirt and grime of daily family life.

-Immediately after sweeping, damp-mop the stone floor, using a clean mop that has not been exposed to strong cleaners.
+Immediately after sweeping, damp-mop the floor, using a clean mop that has not been exposed to strong cleaners.

 But rinse rinse twice, so soil residues from rinse water don't dull surfaces.
 Squeegee away water to avoid water spots.
 Never use vinegar - it can strip the shine from your floors.